bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Indeed, they did.
 Now, they had a range of different abilities to do what they did - each of them strong in their own way" Cleff continued.

-"One of them had a long metal stick, which were often referred to as 'a boomstick'.
+"One of them had a long metal stick, which were often referred to as a 'boomstick'.
 He actually had several with him, to be precise."
 His tone had reached a low registry.